NIS 2

-The economic damage resulting from these threats is significant.
-In 2024, the average cost of a data breach in Italy reached €4.37 million, reflecting not only direct damage from data loss or compromise but also recovery costs and potential legal actions.
-Regarding phishing, the average cost per breach stands at €4.18 million, while theft or compromise of credentials escalates the figure to €4.75 million.
+The economic damage caused by these threats is significant.
+In 2024, the average cost of a data breach in Italy reached €4.37 million, a figure that reflects not only the direct damage from data loss or compromise but also the recovery costs and potential legal actions.

-In response to the intensification of these threats, the European Union adopted the NIS2 Directive, which mandates stricter security standards for critical networks and information systems.
-The directive's goal is to strengthen network defenses, enhance data protection, and reduce risks associated with attacks, aiming to ensure greater security at both national and transnational levels.
+In response to the escalation of these threats, the European Union has adopted the NIS2 Directive, which enforces stricter security standards for critical networks and information systems.

 SOLUTION

-NIS2 DIRECTIVE
+NIS2 Directive

 The NIS2 Directive marks a milestone in Europe’s cybersecurity strategy, aiming to bolster the protection of networks and information systems on a continental scale.
 This regulation is designed to safeguard the digital infrastructure interconnecting businesses, institutions, and public administrations across Europe, ensuring the continuity and security of essential services for modern society.
 Compared to the earlier NIS Directive, which focused primarily on critical infrastructure in energy and transport sectors, NIS2 significantly broadens its scope, encompassing new crucial sectors such as digital services, healthcare, public administration, and industries producing essential goods.